BOOTCOVERS MADE SIMPLEby Sarcasm-hime

 Follow the first few steps of the non-stretchy instructions, but instead of using muslin, either use some scrap stretch material, or just cut out big enough pieces of your good spandex.
 Pin in the same way, but make sure to stretch the fabric over your leg so the finished cover won't be loose.

-Sew both seams as you don't need a zipper in the back.
+Sew both seams as you won't need a zipper in the back as long as your fabric has enough stretch.
 For the bottom, most people make a sole piece so that it works as a sock over your shoe, but you could also make it a permanent cover.

 To make a chunky-looking boot, you can sandwich a layer of foam or padding between two layers of fabric (for my Mage boots I used the muslin pattern as the inside layer, then padding, then outer fabric).